 Survey of Child Sexual Abuse Knowledge and Attitudes

-The Pennsylvania Coalition Against Rape's Vision of Hope Fun has granted Chiara Sabina, Ph.D., $50,000 to develop the Survey of Child Sexual Abuse Knowledge and Attitudes in 2014.
+The Pennsylvania Coalition Against Rape's Vision of Hope Fund granted Chiara Sabina, Ph.D., $50,000 to develop the Survey of Child Sexual Abuse Knowledge and Attitudes in 2014.

 Adults in Pennsylvania can play a pivotal role in the prevention of child sexual abuse by recognizing child abuse and intervening on children’s behalf.
 Public education efforts can equip adults to protect children by increasing knowledge of child sexual abuse, including ways to respond to child sexual abuse, and engendering favorable attitudes towards intervention.

-The current project, which is a collaboration between Dr. Sabina and a community-based organization, takes steps towards this goal by inventorying the current knowledge and attitudes of Pennsylvanian adults regarding child sexual abuse in order to shape future public awareness efforts.
-The current knowledge and attitudes of child sexual abuse among Pennsylvanians will be assessed via a statewide telephone poll of 600 adults who will answer 10-15 questions regarding child sexual abuse.
+The project, which was a collaboration between Dr. Sabina and a community-based organization, took steps towards this goal by inventorying the current knowledge and attitudes of Pennsylvanian adults regarding child sexual abuse in order to shape future public awareness efforts.
+The current knowledge and attitudes of child sexual abuse among Pennsylvanians were assessed via a statewide telephone poll of 600 adults who answered 10-15 questions regarding child sexual abuse.

-Results will be able to reveal demographic (gender, age, ethnicity, race, education, income, parental status) and geographic (urban, suburban, rural, regional) trends in child sexual abuse knowledge and attitudes.
+Results revealed demographic (gender, age, ethnicity, race, education, income, parental status) and geographic (urban, suburban, rural, regional) trends in child sexual abuse knowledge and attitudes.

-These findings along with a review of current public education efforts will be combined to generate research and practice-based recommendations for future targeted public education efforts.
+These findings along with a review of current public education efforts were combined to generate research and practice-based recommendations for future targeted public education efforts.

 Dr. Sabina is an established researcher with expertise in interpersonal violence, particularly sexual assault, intimate partner violence and teen dating violence.
 Her work maintains a focus on issues of resilience, diversity and the need to improve the quality of services.
 She has conducted national studies on the victimization of Latin@ women and teens and a needs assessment for victim services which is culminating in policy and service recommendations.